Notable Properties of Specific Numbers

 First page . . .
 Back to page 12 . . .
 Forward to page 14 . . .
 Last page (page 25)

-According to my classical sequence generator, 1011 is the next number after my "favorite" numbers 3, 7, 27 and 143.
+According to my classical sequence generator, 1011 is the next number after my "favourite" numbers 3, 7, 27 and 143.
 The formula it finds is: A0 = -1; AN+1 = (2N-1)(AN+1) + 3 (sequence MCS8041809, with its own whimsical page here).
 Along with its successor 9111, the terms in the sequence share common factors and other properties with 3, 7, 27 and 143.
 This serves as an example of how easy it is to find a sequence formula to match an arbitrary set of numbers.
 See also 695, 715, and 1011.

 The number of ways to form a set of yes-or-no questions that can be used in a "20 questions"-like game where the questioner knows that the item to be guessed is one of a specific pre-defined set of 8 items.
 For 8 items you always need at least 3 questions and might need as many as 7.
-This problem is the subject of Sloane's integer sequence A5646, and I have written a thorough discussion of it here.
+This problem is the subject of OEIS sequence A5646, and I have written a thorough discussion of it here.

 This is 210, and it's pretty close to 1000=103.
 As a result, and because of the long-established habit of grouping digits in threes (see 1000), the computer industry has adopted the international prefixes kilo, mega, etc. to refer to quantities that are actually powers of 1024 almost as if they were actually powers of 1000.
 This sometimes causes practical problems and confusion which can be avoided by using the official prefixes kibi, mebi, gibi, etc. (There is a table here and more about SI prefixes here.)